Our Programs

 Information & Referral

-The Aspen Hope Center receives, on average, 24% of its calls from individuals seeking mental health information and/or a referral to a local mental health provider or valley resource.
+Aspen Hope Center (AHC) receives, on average, 24% of its calls from individuals seeking mental health information and/or a referral to a local mental health provider or valley resource.
 The Hope Center is like the center hub of a wheel; when you enter into the Aspen Hope Center you enter into the vast array of resources in the valley.
-The crisis work conducted would not be as beneficial and have as long lasting effects without the specialized services of other nonprofits, businesses, individuals and agencies in the area all working together to help someone in need.When a client calls for a referral, the Hope Center clinician makes it a priority to connect them with appropriate practitioner or agency from Aspen to Parachute or in the town or County they may be calling from across the State of the US.
+The work conducted by AHC would not be as beneficial and have as long-lasting effects without the specialized services of other nonprofits, businesses, individuals and agencies in the area all working together to help someone in need.
+When an individual calls for a referral, the Hope Center team makes it a priority to connect them with appropriate practitioner or agency from Aspen to Parachute, or in the town or county from which they may be calling.

 Therapy